Huy-GV/BlogApp/SimpleForum.AwsInfrastructure/README.md

 ### Deploy Application
 - Create an `aws.env` file in [./config](./config/) containing properties of [AppConfiguration](./config/appConfiguration.ts)
-- Deploy the stacks to AWS using the command `cdk deploy STACK_NAME` in the following order:
+- Deploy the stacks to AWS in the following order:
     1. Deploy the VPC stack:
         ```bash
         cdk deploy SfoVpcStack